Gain access to personalized product screening, the best pricing, rewards, and more!

 What is a Rat/Mouse Snap Trap

-It is a specific type of lethal rodent trap designed to be placed in the rat and mice walkways.
-The rat or mice moves to retrieve the bait lying on the trigger place, which the spring is attached too, then is killed or fatally injured when pressure is placed on the trigger plate causing the strike bar to snap shut on the rodent.
+It is a specific type of lethal rodent trap designed to be placed in rat and mouse walkways.
+The rat or mouse moves to retrieve the bait lying on the trigger plate, which the spring is attached to.
+The rodent is then killed or fatally injured when pressure is placed on the trigger plate, causing the strike bar to snap shut on the rodent.

-Unlike traditional wooden rodent snap traps, the Solutions Easy Traps is designed at a 90 degree angle to decrease the distance the strike bar needs to catch the rat or mice, significantly increasing the success of the snap trap and offering a quick, humane kill with easy clean-up afterwards.
+Unlike traditional wooden rodent snap traps, the Solutions Easy Traps are designed at a 90-degree angle to decrease the distance the strike bar needs to catch the rat or mouse.
+This significantly increases the snap trap's success and offers a quick, humane kill with easy clean-up afterward.

 What is a Multiple-Catch or Live-Catch Mouse Trap